 Hand & Wrist

 Hand surgery is a specialized type of procedure that may be performed to correct a wide range of diseases, injuries and defects that may cause symptoms and/or affect the appearance of the hand.
-Hand surgery can be performed for both medical and cosmetic purposes.
-Your hand surgery procedure will be customized in order to repair your individual condition and leave your hands looking and feeling their best.
+Your hand surgery procedure will be customized in order to repair your individual condition and leave your hands feeling their best.

 Carpal Tunnel Syndrome